jrtechs/NodeJSBlog/blogContent/posts/other/responsible-optimization.md

 is something that Thompson didn’t discuss in depth nor had a great answer for.
 We could point our fingers at governments, companies, or consumers and tell them to solve the problem.
-Surely having the government enact some well constructed public policy based on the current policy environment would solve the issues… right?
+Surely having the government enact some well-constructed public policy based on the current policy environment would solve the issues… right?
 The problem in the age of big data is that things are changing at a rapid pace and by the time we realize the dangers of a particular issue, it may have already caused grave damages or morphed into another form.
-Look at gambling for example, we have had decades of laws and regulations surrounding underage gambling, however, online gambling issues has been consistently creeping its way into policy discussion over the last five.
+Look at gambling for example, we have had decades of laws and regulations surrounding underage gambling, however, online gambling issues have been consistently creeping their way into policy discussion over the last five years.
 It is fascinating that most public policy generated in the technology field is actually created in the court systems.
 This is good in the sense that the court system is often faster than passing a new law, but, it is also very problematic.
-Old laws when used to interpret a nuanced technological problem often yields outcomes that the original authors of the law would possibly disagree with.
+Old laws when used to interpret a nuanced technological problem often yield outcomes that the original authors of the law would possibly disagree with.

-Although Thompson’s talk raises more questions and problems than tangible easy to implement solutions, we must start having discussions like this so we can enact a cultural change around how we approach optimization tasks.
+Although Thompson’s talk raises more questions and problems than tangible easy-to-implement solutions, we must start having discussions like this so we can enact a cultural change around how we approach optimization tasks.
 Adding back careful reflection and deliberation back to currently optimized tasks on the internet could give us more